This post may contain affiliate links. See our affiliate disclosure for more.

 If you need a new computer, laptop, cell phone, tablet, printer, Wacom tablet, etc., now’s the time!

-Electronics historically get discounted severely for Christmas and post-Christmas sales to make way for next year’s models.
+Electronics historically get discounted severely for the holiday and post-holiday sales to make way for next year’s models.

 2: Software & apps